thoughtspot/thoughtspot.github.io/pages/admin/setup/logins.md

 ---
-title: [elephant]
+title: [Login credentials for administration]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Login credentials for administration

 You will need administrative permissions to perform the actions discussed in this guide.
 You can access ThoughtSpot via SSH at the command prompt and from a Web browser.

 There are two separate default administrator users, an operating system user that you type in at the Linux shell prompt, and an application user for access through a browser.
 Make sure you use the correct login and password for the method you are using to log in.
 Passwords are case sensitive.